Gear Pump Operation and Maintenance

 – Keep maintenance records.
 One of the most important things you can do to ensure your pump operates smoothly is to keep a detailed record of baseline pump performance, regular maintenance, and any repairs.
 This will aid you in determining how the pump will operate in the future and the best way to either repair or replace specific parts.

 – Check bearings regularly.
-The bearings are the most important area of a gear pump to maintain because they can cause imbalance if misplaced or defective.
+The bearings are the most important area to maintain because they can cause imbalance if misplaced or defective.
 Check bearings regularly and replace as necessary by removing the defective bearing with a puller.
 Excessive noise can be an indication of bearing wear.

 – Check gear pump clearance.
 A new gear pump has .007 to .005 inches of clearance from both the teeth and chamber of the gears.
 Periodically check for wearing of the teeth by attempting to pass a piece of paper between the clearances.
 If it passes between the clearances easily, it indicates that the bearings have been worn down and should be replaced.